 Are you struggling with being productive?
 I have 20 healthy habits that will change your life.
-Be more productive by applying any of these 20 habits to your life.
+Be more productive by applying any of the 20 daily habits to your life.

 How to Develop Good Habits